Lyu6PosHao/HME/README.md

 ### Run Evaluation

 You are now ready to run inference.
 Use the provided scripts in the `scripts/` directory.
+You can also run examples in the `notebooks/` directory.

 Example: Evaluate on Molecular Captioning
 ```bash